Multiverse was founded by:

 Multiverse doesn't just stop at adding more equipment and crew, it has just as many if not more ships!
 Featuring over 200 player ships and over 800 enemy ships, there's an incredible number of different playstyles to explore and challenges to face.

-With 16 pages of ships, most species (or groups of related species) get their own page of ships, each of which has its own unlock quests.
+With 17 pages of ships, most species (or groups of related species) get their own page of ships, each of which has its own unlock quests.
 All ships from pages 2 to 14 have a complete set of A, B, and C variants with alternate gimmicks and loadouts just like in vanilla, with the addition of special elite ships on the right.
-Elite ships only have one variant and are unlocked by unlocking all other related vessels, but are much stronger than ordinary ships.
+Elite ships only have one or two variants and are unlocked by unlocking all other related vessels, but are much stronger than ordinary ships.
 A major portion of Multiverse's gameplay is centered around optional questlines and bosses to unlock all of the ships!
 Unlock quests are far more in-depth than vanilla and typically require significantly less RNG outside of finding them as well.

 With more than a dozen new factions in Multiverse, there's a massive variety of enemies to encounter.
 Powerful elite ships carry upgraded arsenals and elite crew of their own, but typically only spawn in homeworld sectors.
 Powerful boss fights pose even greater threats, but often drop special equipment, unique crew, or lead to even grander questlines with larger rewards!

 Multiverse is massive, so huge we couldn't possibly cover everything here.
 If you want to take a deeper dive into Multiverse, it has its own Wiki!
 It's still under maintenance and information can be out of date with the release of new updates, but the community is working hard to keep on expanding it and making sure the articles are all reliable.